meteryam/lac/README.md

 lac is a backup script that uses rsync to copy files from one directory to another.
 The motivating use case is copying files from a local source to a remote destination that has been mounted as a network volume.
 It's designed to run in CentOS, but with varying levels of effort it could be adapted to run in other Unix-like operating systems.

+I wrote this script to back up my personal files from a FAT32-formatted volume hosted on a CentOS server to the cloud.
+That drove many of its design decisions, and it also means that it'll never be "production ready", and as such is unsupported.
+Use/modify at your own risk.

 status:

 lac is currently in alpha development.
 This means that its feature set is still in flux, and errors abound.
 Use it at your own risk.